Roger Allam: Early years and education

+Acting career

 He played Mercutio for the Royal Shakespeare Company, in 1983.

 From 1985 to 1986, he played Inspector Javert in the original London production of the stage musical Les Misérables.

 He has also appeared in many radio dramas for the BBC.
 In 2001, he starred in BBC Radio 4's adaptation of Les Misérables, as Valjean.
 In 2000 he played Adolf Hitler at the Royal National Theatre in David Edgar's Albert Speer.
 He won an Olivier Award as Best Actor 2001, for his role as Captain Terri Denis in a revival of Privates on Parade, opening in December 2001 at the Donmar Warehouse, Covent Garden.
 In November 2002 at the Comedy Theatre he co-starred with Gillian Anderson in Michael Weller's romantic comedy What the Night Is For.

 In 2003, he appeared as former West German federal chancellor Willy Brandt in Michael Frayn's play Democracy which opened at the Cottesloe Theatre, in the Royal National Theatre.
 He stayed with the show for its transfer to the West End.
 In December 2004 and January 2005, Allam appeared as the villainous Abanazar in a pantomime of Aladdin at the Old Vic theatre, co-starring Ian McKellen, Maureen Lipman and Sam Kelly.
 He reprised this role at the Old Vic, once again with Ian McKellen and Frances Barber in 2006–07.
 In August 2005, Allam appeared in Blackbird by David Harrower alongside Jodhi May at the Edinburgh Festival in a production by German star director Peter Stein.
 The play transferred to the Albery Theatre in London in February 2006.
 Blackbird subsequently won a best new play award.

 In 2006 he appeared in Stephen Frears's film The Queen, starring Oscar-winner Dame Helen Mirren, as the Queen's private secretary.
 In February 2007, he performed in the 1960s farce Boeing-Boeing at the Comedy Theatre in the West End, co-starring Mark Rylance, Frances de la Tour and Tamzin Outhwaite.
 In 2007, he appeared for the first time as Peter Mannion MP in the special episodes of the BBC comedy The Thick of It.
 He reprised the role in the third series (2009), and returned in the final series (2012) as part of the expanded regular cast.

 In 2008, Allam played the role of Max Reinhardt, the Salzburg Festival impresario in Michael Frayn's play Afterlife, the production staged by Michael Blakemore on the National Theatre's Lyttelton stage.
 In 2009, Allam played Albin/Zaza in La Cage aux Folles at the Playhouse in London.
 Allam played Falstaff in Henry IV, Part 1 and Henry IV, Part 2 at Shakespeare's Globe, in the 2010 season.
 He won the Olivier Award for Best Actor.
 In October 2010, Allam was reunited with his former cast mates from Les Misérables in the 25th anniversary concert for a performance of "One Day More".